-- At least one-half of the total membership of the committee (including the Chair) must be members of the Graduate Faculty. - 2.
+- 1. At least one-half of the total membership of the committee (including the Chair) must be members of the Graduate Faculty. - 2.
 One committee member may be below the rank of Assistant Professor.
-In this case the committee must contain two other faculty members at the rank of Assistant Professor or higher. - All thesis committees must have at least one core Epidemiology Department faculty member. - 4.
-Affiliate and clinical faculty, and faculty from any department or institution are eligible to serve on the committee, subject to the limitations above. - Appointing a non-UW affiliated committee member requires approval.
-To request permission for a non-UW affiliated committee member email the following information to the Graduate Program Director, Steve Schwartz (sschwart@fredhutch.org) - 1.
+In this case the committee must contain two other faculty members at the rank of Assistant Professor or higher. - 3.
+All thesis committees must have at least one core Epidemiology Department faculty member. - 4.
+Affiliate and clinical faculty, and faculty from any department or institution are eligible to serve on the committee, subject to the limitations above. - 5.
+Appointing a non-UW affiliated committee member requires approval.
+To request permission for a non-UW affiliated committee member please email the following information to the Graduate Program Director. - 1.
 A brief description of the proposed project - 2.
-A brief explanation of why the person is especially appropriate to serve on the committee based on the topic and his/her expertise - 3.
+A brief explanation of why the person is especially appropriate to serve on the committee based on the topic and their expertise - 3.
 The proposed committee member's CV

-Documentation you must submit via the Epi Master's Dropbox (instructions and links to forms can be found in the dropbox)
+Documentation you must submit via the Epi Students Canvas site (instructions and links to forms can be found there)

 - 1. Thesis Chair/Committee update form (any changes made subsequent to submitting the original form require resubmission of an updated form) - 2.
-Use of Human and Animal Subjects for UW Graduate Student Theses and Dissertations form - 3.
-The IRB approval or exemption cover page - 4.
-Signed thesis proposal
+Use of Human and Animal Subjects for UW Graduate Student Theses and Dissertations form (before registering for EPI 700) - 3.
+The IRB approval or exemption cover page (before research begins) - 4.
+Thesis proposal signed by all committee members (at least one quarter before graduation)